-Oprah Winfrey delivered a stunning speech whilst accepting the Cecil B. DeMille Award for lifetime achievement at the Golden Globes on Sunday.
-It was a speech which touched the hearts and minds of her entire audience bringing them all to their feet in unified applause.
+Oprah Winfrey delivered a stunning speech whilst accepting the Cecil B. DeMille Award for lifetime achievement at the Golden Globes.
+It was a speech which touched the hearts and minds of her entire audience, bringing them all to their feet in unified applause.

 At the very heart of her speech lay the next quality we believe every great speaker and presenter sets as their intention.

 Thankfully most business presentations taking place in meeting rooms in organisations all over the world today don’t need to revolve around speaking on injustice and inequality.
 Most are however still an opportunity to inspire.

 Whether you are updating your team on their monthly performance, pitching to a client or briefing the board, every presentation offers the space to inspire.

 Let’s take a look at how Oprah Winfrey did it last night.

 Tell them Stories

 “In 1964, I was a little girl sitting on the linoleum floor of my mother’s house in Milwaukee watching Anne Bancroft present the Oscar for best actor at the 36th Academy Awards.”

 She later told us the story about Recy Taylor who “was a young wife and mother walking home from a church service she’d attended in Abbeville, Alabama, when she was abducted by six armed white men, raped, and left blindfolded by the side of the road coming home from church.”

 Stories are so alluring to the mind because they stimulate our imagination.
 They create an emotional connection and they create pictures that we can see and feel.
 A short, relevant and powerful story can add great depth to our audience’s perception and understanding of our message.